 General battery sizes

-Keep in mind it’s recommended to never discharge a deep cycle battery more that 50-70% of its capacity to avoid permanent damage.
-This will have to be factored into any calculations to ensure they are not based on taking the battery down to 0% charge.
+Keep in mind that it’s recommended to never discharge a deep cycle battery more than 50-70% of its capacity to avoid permanent damage.
+This will have to be factored into any calculations to ensure they're not based on taking the battery down to 0% charge.
 Always fully charge batteries before a trip.

 Factors to consider